matyasfarkas/starter-hugo-academic/content/authors/admin/_index.md

 Previously I worked as an Economist in the [Monetary Policy Strategy Division, Strategy Issues section](https://www.ecb.europa.eu/mopo/strategy/html/index.en.html) of the European Central Bank.
 My research focuses on expectation formation, monetary policy and DSGE estimation.

-I was part of the development team for [Macroecomomic Model Data Base](https://www.macromodelbase.com/), a Dynare based macroeconomic model comparison platform.
+I was member of the development team for [Macroecomomic Model Data Base](https://www.macromodelbase.com/), a Dynare based macroeconomic model comparison platform.

 Disclaimer: The views expressed on this website are my own and do not reflect those of the European Central Bank.